deltasig/sphinx/src/Dsp.Web/Documents/Awards.md

 ﻿# Awards

+#### North American Interfraternity Council (NIC)

+- Chapter Award of Distinction - recognizes exceptional fraternity collegiate chapters demonstrating excellence in operations, involvement in their fraternity/sorority and campus community, and a commitment to a positive fraternity experience.
+  - 2019

 #### Delta Sigma Phi Nationals

 - Pyramid of Excellence - The highest award given to undergraduate chapters for excellence in all areas of operation.